YuriGomes4/discord-mom-bot/README.md

 # discord-mom-bot
-A bot to record audio from a discord voice call.
+A python discord bot to record audio from a discord voice call.